Ejo415/why-algorithms/README.md

-## Algorithms, with a healthy dose of excitement
+## Algorithms, with a healthy dose of excitement!

 With this lesson, we begin our journey into algorithms.